GitHub-Sofyan/academic-personal-1/content/project/sspbms/index.md

 +++
 # Project title.
-title = "Stretch Shorten Cycle Across the different Maturational Stages (Pre, Pubescent and Post)."
+title = "Youth Specific Basic Movement Screening @ Singapore Sports School"

 # Date this page was created.
-date = 2016-04-27T00:00:00
+date = 2009-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "- Principal investigator into the research into trying to understand the Stretch Shorten Cycle ability of youths across the different maturational stages.
-- The research was important as it allowed us to investigate long-term athletic development theories rather than just accepting empirical advise or "say-so" on the topic."
+summary = "- Created a youth-specific basic movement screening to assess, the movement and physical competency of the new students (aged 11 to 12) to the Singapore Sports School.
+- The physical screening ensured that we were able to spot any deficiencies in basic movement patterns due to early specialisation in sports and/or lack of exposure to other basic movements.
+- This helped to ensure a more even and holistic physical development and time for the students at the school."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`